bruderstein/unexpected-react/README.md

 and leaves out the `<span>` children of the `<Text>` components.
 The third tests skips both the `<App>` wrapper component, and the `<Text>` wrapper component.

-Notice that the result from `expect` is returned from the `it` block.
-The `unexpected-react` assertions are currently asynchronous, and *can* therefore return a promise.
-When using [mocha](https://npmjs.com/package/mocha), you can return the promise from the `it` block, and `mocha` will wait for the promise to be resolved.

 # Assertions